Cryogenic platform to investigate strong microwave cavity-spin coupling in correlated magnetic materials: Results

-where $N$ is the number of magnetic ions in the sample and $V_{\rm res}$ is the cavity mode volume.
-For \cusulf\ at $T\!=10$~K, the coupling strength is estimated to be on the order of $G\!\approx\!10$~MHz, but a more precise estimate would require modeling the spin-cavity Hamiltonian.
-The lack of hybridization for \magcro\ is speculated to arise from its more strongly correlated paramagnetic spins that produce a broad ESR response even at room temperature, however, the mere observation of sample-cavity coupling differences between these two samples demonstrates that our setup probes both the hybridization and magnetic response across a wide range of temperatures in a relatively simple experimental architecture.
+The lack of hybridization for \magcro\ is speculated to arise from its more strongly correlated paramagnetic spins that produce a broad ESR response even at room temperature.
+However, observing sample-cavity coupling differences between these two samples demonstrates that our setup probes both the hybridization and magnetic response across a wide range of temperatures in a relatively simple experimental architecture.